Hawaii's Reverse Mortgage Specialist!

 - Remain in your home.
 As long as you keep your loan in good standing, you may remain in the home for as long as you live.

 - Defer payments.
 You can defer payments until you leave the home or pass away.

 - Flexibility.
 The Home Equity Conversion Mortgage (HECM) program is extremely flexible in terms of withdrawing the proceeds of your loan.

 - Line of credit.
 HECM’s credit line option can be incredibly attractive, as an unused credit line will grow over time.

 - Pay off debt.
 It can be useful for paying off a mortgage or expensive consumer debt.

 - Limit on what you owe.
 Neither you nor your heirs will ever owe more than the home is worth.

 Cons of a Reverse Mortgages

 - Choices to make with complex tradeoffs.
 Though you will have help from a HECM counselor and hopefully other advisors, you will need to make a complicated decision.

 - Move out and the loan becomes due.
-Sell your house to pay back the reverse mortgage balance.
+If you decide to you no longer want to live in your home, sell your house to pay back the reverse mortgage balance.
 Or refinance back to a tradional mortgage at anytime.